panoply/spx/docs/attributes.md

 </details>

-## data-pjax-replace
+## data-spx-replace

 Executes a replacement of defined targets, where each target defined in the array is replaced in the navigation visit.
-Targets defined in `pjax.connect()` will be merged with those defined on this attribute.
+Targets defined in `SPX.connect()` will be merged with those defined on this attribute.

 <details>
 <summary>
 <strong>Tags</strong>
 </summary>

-The `data-pjax-replace` attribute can be used on the following tags:
+The `data-spx-replace` attribute can be used on the following tags:

 - `<a>`